-For the last ten years, Eleana has directed population health and risk reduction opportunities across the Lahey Health Medical System.
-She passionately promotes a culture of health and encourages all to pursue a balanced lifestyle through the development and facilitation of evidence based and patient centered wellness programs; including Tobacco Treatment and Stress Management Training Programs.
+For over a decade, Eleana directed population health and risk reduction opportunities across corporations and health systems.
+She passionately promotes a culture of health and encourages all to pursue a balanced lifestyle through her public speaking and through the development and facilitation of evidence based and patient centered wellness programs; including Weight Management, Physical Activity, Tobacco Treatment, and Stress Management Training Programs.

 An important aspect of her life is family; including her husband, four children, and dog.